ding-lab/CromwellRunner/README.md

 5. `0_start_docker.sh`
 6. `conda activate jq`.
 This environment contains `jq`, `parallel`, and `tmux`
 7. `1_make_yaml.sh` - this will generate start configuration files for all cases in `cases.dat`
-8. Edit `2_run_tasks.sh` to define the number of cromwell jobs to run at once: `ARGS="-J N"` If `parallel` prints a bunch of citation information, run `parallel --citation` - this typically has to be done just once per system
+8. Optionally edit `2_run_tasks.sh` to define the number of cromwell jobs to run at once: `ARGS="-J N"`
+    * Alternatively, pass `-J N` as argument to `2_` in the next step
 9. Start runs with `2_run_tasks.sh`.
+   May want to test with `2_run_tasks.sh -1 -d` first, which will do a dry run of one case (see Debugging seciton below).
+   If `parallel` prints a bunch of citation information, run `parallel --citation` - this typically has to be done just once per system
    You can detach from `tmux` now and jobs will continue

 Iteratively check status of runs